dayour/Durable-Copilot-Studio/samples/portable-sdks/dotnet/AutoscalingInACA/README.md

-# Function Chaining Pattern
+# Autoscaling in Azure Container Apps Pattern

 ## Description of the Sample

-This sample demonstrates the function chaining pattern with the Azure Durable Task Scheduler using the .NET SDK.
-Function chaining is a fundamental workflow pattern where activities are executed in a sequence, with the output of one activity passed as the input to the next activity.
+This sample demonstrates how to implement autoscaling with the Azure Durable Task Scheduler using the .NET SDK in Azure Container Apps.
+The pattern showcases an orchestration workflow that can benefit from dynamically scaling worker instances based on load.

 In this sample:
 1. The orchestrator calls the `SayHelloActivity` which greets the user with their name